-I love being ginger.
-It’s taken me a long time to get to this point and having spent my teenage years highlighting my hair I now know there is nothing I would rather be than just true to my roots – and a natural redhead.
+I love being ginger and having red hair.
+It’s taken me a long time to get to this point and having spent my teenage years highlighting my hair I now know there is nothing I would rather be than just true to my roots – with naturally red hair.
 So I thought it would be fun to share some facts about redheads that you may or may not know.

-Only 2% of the population are redheads.
-There are so very few of us and I am so glad that I passed the ginger gene down to LP, making sure that our redhead streak carries on for another generation.
+Only 2% of the population have natural red hair.
+There are so very few of us and I am so glad that I passed the ginger gene down to LP, making sure that our ginger hair streak carries on for another generation.
 But, although we are pretty rare it also makes us pretty special – being different is definitely a positive thing.

 Redheads apparently have a higher pain threshold and I remember watching an episode of Brainiac where they tried to prove this.
-But, my midwives for both of the children’s births expected me to feel the pain a lot more than a non-redhead woman in labour but I got through on just a couple of canisters of gas and air.
+But, my midwives for both of the children’s births expected me to feel the pain a lot more than women without red hair in labour but I got through on just a couple of canisters of gas and air.
 I’m not sure whether I have a higher pain threshold or just manage pain well.
 It’s definitely food for thought.

 40% of British people carry the recessive ginger gene which means that lots of unexpected redhead children are born all the time.
-Our nephew is a redhead with parents who both have dark hair – and his hair is beautiful!
+Our nephew has ginger hair with parents who both have dark hair – and his hair is beautiful!
 I love that if two dark haired people had a baby and it came out ginger it would be a talking point but if two dark haired people had a blonde baby it probably wouldn’t even be mentioned.

-It’s definitely true that redheads bruise more easily.
+It’s definitely true that people with red hair bruise more easily.
 I am always covered in bruises – every little bump bruises my arms and legs and when I go to give blood it looks like I’ve been in a fight!
 I remember through school always having bruises up my legs and so it’s definitely something I have always suffered from – no doubt because I’m ginger!

 Red hair and blue eyes is the rarest combination in the world.
 With just 2% of the population having red hair and those people having any eye colour, it’s nice to know that myself and LP are in the minority – a rare thing indeed!